On a conjecture concerning the shuffle-compatible permutation statistics

 \pagenumbering{arabic} \sof{ \rule{2mm}{2mm}} \ls{\leq} \gs{\geq} \SS{\mathcal S} \qq{{\bold q}} \MM{\mathcal M} \TT{\mathcal T} \EE{\mathcal E} \lsp{\mbox{lsp}} \rsp{\mbox{rsp}} \pf{ {\it Proof.} } \mp{\mbox{pyramid}} \mb{\mbox{block}} \mc{\mbox{cross}} { \rule{4pt}{7pt}} \block{ \rule{5pt}{5pt}}

 {\bf Abstract.} The notion of shuffle-compatible permutation statistics was implicit in Stanley's work on P-partitions and was first explicitly studied by Gessel and Zhuang.
 The aim of this paper is to prove that the triple ${\rm (udr, pk, des)}$ is shuffle-compatible as conjectured by Gessel and Zhuang, where ${\rm udr}$ denotes the number of up-down runs, ${\rm pk}$ denotes the peak number, and ${\rm des}$ denotes the descent number.
 This is accomplished by establishing an ${\rm (udr, pk, des)}$-preserving bijection in the spirit of Baker-Jarvis and Sagan's bijective proofs of shuffle-compatibility property of permutation statistics.
+As an application, our bijection also enables us to prove that the pair $({\rm cpk}, {\rm cdes})$ is cyclic shuffle-compatible, where ${\rm cpk}$ denotes the cyclic peak number and ${\rm cdes}$ denotes the cyclic descent number.